 There we have it!

-Nine ways to support your staff through the process of implementing automation.
+Nine ways to help support your staff when implementing process automation.

 Which approaches have worked well for your business?